byronka/minum/README.md

   in the code, you will find easily-navigable code.
 This also provides a greater signal-to-noise ratio when examining stacktraces, making the maintenance cheaper and less stressful.
-- Well-documented throughout, easier to maintain into the future.
+- Well-documented throughout, easier to maintain.
 - The only dependency is the Java standard library.
 That's it!
 The commonplace approach of using large frameworks with sub-dependencies, in combination with multitudes of incidental dependencies, leads to dependency hell.
 Why would you want to be in a